gckrol/diolkos/README.md

 ## Running

 You first need to download a model.
-It's easierst to `git clone` a model from HuggingFace.
+It's easiest to `git clone` a model from HuggingFace.
 This model needs to be in hte safetensors format.
 In this example, the `Llama-2-7b-chat-hf` model has been placed in the `models` directory.

 To generate the tokenizer.bin file, run the following: